smitae/weatherstation-tinkerforge/README.md

 - Use parameters for IP-adres, output folder.
 - Make it flexible enough to select the sensors attached during the build.
 - Create Dockerfile.
 Run the Java process in a Docker container.
-- Create OpenShift Origin project.
-  - Pods based on Docker-files/containers?
-  - Set it up in Openshift, using GIT, build it from source or something like that.

 - Use Fuse to do some stuff with the MQTT messages.
-- Do something with persitent storage in OpenShift, maybe in a DB?